-Smart DNS Proxy supports OpenVPN, IKEv2, SSTP, L2TP, and PPTP.
+Smart DNS Proxy supports the following VPN protocols: OpenVPN, IKEv2, SSTP, L2TP, and PPTP.
 PPTP is compromised and obsolete, and L2TP is on its descent… I would stick with OpenVPN or IKEv2.
 And I would urge Smart DNS Proxy to stop supporting weak protocols.

 On to leaks now.
 Let’s start with the good news: there were no WebRTC leaks when connected to Smart DNS Proxy.
 However, with regards to IP and DNS leaks, it was a different story…